 Paid Internet Listing Services: Lovely, Trulia Pro, Rentals.com

-Services like these are paid, but there are benefits to it.
-The marketing for these paid platforms tend to be more competitive, leading to better exposure for a greater quality of potential tenants.
+The marketing for these paid platforms tends to be more competitive, leading to better exposure for a better quality of potential tenants.

 Local Property Listings